skycoin/docs/README.md

 make run
 ```

 The web site will be available at `http://localhost:1313/` immediately after.
-Notice that the port may be different is another service is bound to `1313`.
+Notice that the port may be different if another service is bound to `1313`.

 To get started make sure that your posts compile without error.
 Check the formatting.